Alqor-UG/qlued/docs/guides/local_installation.md

 - To fill up the database with some standard back-ends etc you can simply run `python manage.py loaddata backends/fixtures/backend.json`.
 - You should now be able to run `python manage.py runserver`.
 - To also test the admin interface you have to create the superuse via `python manage.py createsuperuser`.

+!!! note

+    You can decide on different storages for the jobs.
+We provide you with the following options:
+    - MongoDB
+    - Dropbox
+    Both can be set through the import in the `backends/app` file.

+## Setting up a new MongoDB storage

+By default, `qlued` uses a [MongoDB](https://www.mongodb.com/) storage.
+Several options for hosting a mongoDB database are available.
+If you would like to deploy the system, we recommend to use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+However, it is also possible to set up a local MongoDB database.
+In the following, we will explain how to set up a MongoDB Atlas database (help to improve this description is welcome):

+- Create an account on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+- Create a new project.
+- Create a new cluster.
+- Create a new user.
+- Obtain the url of the database through connect -> driver -> python and there copy the url.
+- Add the `MONGODB_USERNAME`, `MONGODB_PASSWORD` and `MONGODB_DATABASE_URL` to the `.env` file.

 ## Setting up a new dropbox storage
 The jobs for qlue are stored on a dropbox.
 If you would like to set it up you have to follow these steps (help to improve this description is welcome):